The Bad and the Beautiful: Release

 "it seemed like one of the greatest titles ever thought of.
 It's certainly been imitated enough: any time anybody's really hard up for a title, they just take two adjectives and string them together with an "and" in between."

 Reception

 According to MGM records, the film earned $2,367,000 in the US and Canada and $1,006,000 elsewhere, resulting in a profit of $484,000.
-On Rotten Tomatoes, the film holds a rating of 79% from 48 reviews with the consensus: "Melodrama at its most confident, The Bad and the Beautiful is an ode to moviemaking that offers unblinking insight into the ugly egos that have shaped Hollywood history."
+On Rotten Tomatoes, the film holds a rating of 80% from 49 reviews with the consensus: "Melodrama at its most confident, The Bad and the Beautiful is an ode to moviemaking that offers unblinking insight into the ugly egos that have shaped Hollywood history."

-Awards and honors
+Accolades

-At the Academy Awards, actress Gloria Grahame's performance as Rosemary Bartlow occupied only just 9 minutes and 32 seconds of screen time and was at the time the shortest performance to ever win an Academy Award, a record she held until 1977 when Beatrice Straight won Best Supporting Actress for Network and set a new record of 5 minutes and 2 seconds.
+At the 1953 ceremony, actress Gloria Grahame's performance as Rosemary Bartlow, which occupied only just 9 minutes and 32 seconds of screen time, was at the time the shortest performance to ever win an Academy Award, a record she held until the 1977 ceremony when Beatrice Straight won Best Supporting Actress for Network and set a new record of 5 minutes and 2 seconds.